ELC3K/ELC3K.github.io/README.md

 # Welcome to ELC3K : ELC Freak

-_ELC3K Discord Server permanent invite : _ https://discord.io/ELC3K
+_ELC3K Discord Server permanent invite_ :  [ELC Freak's Discord](https://discord.io/ELC3K) [ELC3K](https://discordapp.com/api/guilds/394112667154907139/widget.png?style=banner2)

-**
-We are an international clan of AMX ELC Bis enthusiasts.
+**We are an international clan of AMX ELC Bis enthusiasts.**

-If you like this tank and you want to improve in it, you're very welcome here.
+**If you like this tank and you want to improve in it, you're very welcome here. **

-We don't play ClanWars, just good old for-fun platoons with our clan mates.
+**We don't play ClanWars, just good old for-fun platoons with our clan mates.**

-We also enjoy playing other types and tiers, but ELC is the king of them all!
+**We also enjoy playing other types and tiers, but ELC is the king of them all!**
-**

 Requirements if you wish to join this clan are :
  - ELC in garage